Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Proofs

 where $\tilde{f}_{n,i}(t) = \frac{1}{\sqrt{n}} \ind{\Ys \le t}$ with envelope $\tilde{F}_{n,i} = \frac{1}{\sqrt{n}}$.
 The separability of $\{\tilde{f}_{n,i}\}$ can be shown with a similar argument as in the original convergence proof using the fact that $\tilde{f}_{n,i}(t)$ is right-continuous.
 By \citet[Lemma 11.15]{kosorok2008introduction}, it follows that the triangular array is almost measurable Suslin.
 The manageability condition (A) of \citet[Theorem 11.16]{kosorok2008introduction} is fulfilled since the indicator functions in $\tilde{f}_{n,i}(t)$ are monotone increasing in $t$ (see page 221 in Kosorok's book).
 The second condition (B) holds as

-where for the equality $=_{(1)}$, we used the fact that $Y_{1,n}^*, \dots, Y_{n,n}^*$ are independent, and in $=_{(2)}$, we applied \citet[Lemma 5.58]{dikta2021bootstrap}.
-Note that the lemma is applicable due to \fref{ass:m3}.
+where for the equality $=_{(1)}$, we used the fact that $Y_{1,n}^*, \dots, Y_{n,n}^*$ are independent, and in $=_{(2)}$, we used \fref{ass:me2}\fref{cond:conv_I-F}.
 The verification of the next two conditions, (C) and (D), is straightforward:

 and